 Dispersed Camping

 Dispersed camping is allowed throughout most of the Hoosier National Forest.
 Dispersed camping is acceptable on National Forest System lands away from developed campgrounds, nearly anywhere your camping equipment and/or vehicle does not block developed trails or road rights-of-way.
-It is not necessary to check in with the Forest Service when you camp overnight.
+No permit is required and it is not necessary to check in with the Forest Service when you camp overnight.

 Where dispersed camping is NOT allowed:

-- along roads, parking areas, or day use areas within developed recreation areas
+• along roads (except in Forest Service designated campsites), parking areas, or day use areas within developed recreation areas

-All dispersed camp sites must be at least 300 feet away from trailheads and at least 100 feet from trails and waterfronts.
+All dispersed camp sites must be at least 300 feet away from trailheads and wilderness access points and at least 100 feet from trails and waterfronts in the Charles C. Deam Wilderness.

 Permits and Restrictions